epicodus-lessons/react-with-apis-starter-project/README.md

 * Redux
 * Redux-Thunk

-This template repo is meant to be used with the [React with APIs course section on LHTP.com](https://www.learnhowtoprogram.com/react/react-with-apis)  for related lessons.
+This template repo is meant to be used with the lessons in the [React with APIs course section on LHTP.com](https://www.learnhowtoprogram.com/react/react-with-apis).

 ## Project Setup
 ---